alperkumcu/alperkumcu.github.io/courses/lingii.md

 Assoc.
 Prof. Dr. Alper Kumcu [Email](mailto:alperkumcu@hacettepe.edu.tr) | [Website](http://alperkumcu.github.io)

-## Course Description
+## Course Description and Content

-This course offers an undergraduate-level introduction to Macro-Linguistics, focusing on language as a social, cognitive, cultural, and developmental phenomenon.
-Moving beyond the internal structure of language, the course examines how language varies across communities, constructs identity, reflects power relations, changes over time, and is shaped by multilingualism and language contact.

-The course explores major topics such as social and regional variation, language and culture, bilingualism, language change, first and second language acquisition, language processing, and the relationship between language and the brain.
-Students will gain an integrated understanding of how language functions within society, the mind, and human experience.
+The course begins with an overview of the distinction between micro- and macro-linguistics, introducing the shift from the internal structure of language to language in use.
+It then examines how language varies across social groups and regions, focusing on issues of identity, style, prestige, and power.
+Topics such as multilingualism, bilingual development, diglossia, and language contact are explored alongside mechanisms of language change and the impact of innovation in contemporary communication contexts.
+The course further investigates the relationship between language and culture, including cultural categories and linguistic relativity.
+In the second half of the semester, attention turns to language acquisition and cognition, addressing first and second language acquisition processes, the mental organization and processing of language, and the relationship between language and the brain.
+The final week introduces computational linguistics and digital humanities, highlighting how large-scale language data, corpus methods, and digital tools are used to analyze variation, change, discourse, and multilingual practices in contemporary societies.
+The course concludes by integrating social, cognitive, and technological perspectives into a comprehensive macro-linguistic framework.

 ##  Objectives & Outcomes